 I doubt you’ve seen a white plant.
 “Plants” (here used in the “strict sense”, aka Viridiplantae, which excludes fungii among others) use green chlorophyll to produce the energy they need to grow and thrive.

 Unless they can get their nutrition elsewhere …

 While coast redwoods produce cones and seed, their germination rate is very low.
-So most redwoods have grown from sprouts formed around the base of a parent tree, initially dependent on nutrients from the root of the mature tree.
+So most redwood trees have grown from sprouts formed around the base of a parent tree, initially dependent on nutrients from the root of the mature tree.
 Although shallow, redwood roots can spread to 100 ft.
 Those further from the parent get more sunlight to aid growth, so adult redwoods often form circular “fairy rings” created by clonal sprouts from an original parent.

 But clones can have still have genetic mutations.
 Coast redwoods have six sets of chromosomes, unusual for a tree – in fact, the only such conifer.
 That makes for a wide genetic diversity and higher chance of mutation.
 And recent studies have indeed found genetic variations in fairy ring clones.*

 And sometimes those mutations produce something unique – an “albino redwood”.
 Lacking green chlorophyll, their needles are white.
 Since they cannot produce their own nutrition, unlike ordinary “green” clones they remain dependent on their root connection with the parent tree.
 So their growth is marginal and most albino redwoods remain more bush-like than tree-like.

 But there are exceptions – albino redwoods which are “tree-like”.

 Once while passing a Ventana Wilderness gully, Paul Danielson mentioned an albino redwood grew upstream.
 He didn’t say more, so one day I went out to see what was there.